horleas/pacman/README.md

 + Add Bestiary to the Rules panel + Image
 + Show bonus on the Rules
 + On the Menu, Options panel will let the player choose the color he want for the board game

+01 August :
+Add comment to the project

 TODO :